Maxomann/TDIGP/readme.md

 2. Clone the Td-Mon [git repository](https://github.com/Maxomann/TDMon) to your pc.

 3. Open the project using the "open folder" command in Visual Studio.
 (When opening the folder for the first time, VisualStudio generates the CMake cache and installs dependencies.
 This may take a while.)
+Please make sure to select the topmost folder containing a `CMakeLists.txt`.
+Subfolders may also contain `CMakeLists.txt` files, but opening those causes issues.

 4. Compile and run.
 	- In the shortcut bar at the top, it says: "Select Startup Item...".
 Please select `TdMon.exe` as the startup item.